zipang/BlueBird-Statamic/README.md

 # BlueBird by [Nick Snyder](fasterhorses.co)
 ## A Twitter plugin for Statamic CMS

 BlueBird is a Twitter plugin for the Statamic CMS.
-With BlueBird, you can pull down definite number of tweets from any user with publically available tweets.
+With BlueBird, you can pull down a predefined number of tweets from any user with publically available tweets.
 BlueBird automatically coverts hashtags, URLs, and mentions into their appropriate links.

 ### Support, Feature Requests, and Donations

 For support, the best way is to get at me on Twitter (fancy that): [@_FasterHorses](http://twitter.com/_FasterHorses).

 If you have any feature requests, please submit them via [BlueBird's issues page on GitHub](https://github.com/fasterhorses/BlueBird-Statamic/issues)

 Did you find this plugin useful?
 [Please consider donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UNPDS7DYBV53G).

 ### Example Code Block